-If you have a deck chlorinator or inline chlorinator, these need to be regularly checked for proper chlorine tablet levels, loading or possible clogging.
+If you have a deck chlorinator or inline chlorinator, these need to be regularly checked for proper chlorine levels, loading or possible clogging.
 This unit depending on style and features has the ability to add a constant residual of needed chlorine.

 Check the Ozonator

 If you have an Ozonator, make sure the light is on and it is actually working.
 Ozone as well as UV or a combination thereof can reduce the amount of chlorine your pool uses.
 There are different types and many have different installation and use instructions.

 Check the Chlorine Generator

 If you have a salt system, salt pool or what some call a no-chlorine pool, then heed these tips.